knhcr/sd-webui-prompt-cards-manager/README.md

 ### Control Belt
-* `SubDir` checkbox toggles whether to display cards in subfolders of the selected folder or not.
+  - `SubDir` checkbox toggles whether to display cards in subfolders of the selected folder or not.
-* `ShowDirName` checkbox toggles whether to display each card's folder path or not.
+  - `ShowDirName` checkbox toggles whether to display each card's folder path or not.
+  - `Prompt Search` textbox filters cards by Prompt text of cards.
+    + Both whitespace and comma work as word separator.
+(AND condition)
+  - `Description Search` textbox filters cards by Description text of cards.
+    + Whitespace works as word separator.
+(AND condition)

 ![ShowDirName](./docs/images/showDirName.png)